-The medium term financial outlook for the IJB provides a number of cost pressures with levels of funding not matching the full extent of these pressures requiring a landscape of identifying cost savings through a programme of transformation and service redesign.
-The IJB is planning for a range of scenarios ranging from best to poor outcomes in terms of assumptions around cost increases and future funding settlements.
-This will require the identification of £11.5m to £21.8m of savings with the most likely scenario being a financial gap of £11.5m over the next five years.
-This will extend to £28.9m over the next 10 years, however this becomes a more uncertain picture as the future environment within which IJBs operate can vary greatly over a longer period of time.
-Based on the projected income and expenditure figures the IJB will require to achieve savings between £0.5m and £3.0m each year from 2022/23 onwards.
+The medium term financial outlook for the HSCP provides a number of cost pressures with levels of funding not matching the full extent of these pressures requiring a landscape of identifying cost savings through a programme of transformation and service redesign.
+The HSCP is planning for a range of scenarios ranging from best to poor outcomes in terms of assumptions around cost increases and future funding settlements.
+This will require the identification of £14.1m to £27.8m of savings with the most likely scenario being a financial gap of £18.6m over the next five years.
+This will extend to £44.6m over the next 10 years, however this becomes a more uncertain picture as the future environment within which HSCPs operate can vary greatly over a longer period of time.

 The table below shows the level of budget pressure the Partnership will face after assumptions have been made about the level of income likely to be received from partners.
-The budget pressures include, provision for pay awards, Scottish Living Wage uplifts, demographic projections and prescribing inflation and represent an increase of just over 2% of the total budget (excl. set aside).
+The budget pressures include, provision for pay awards, Scottish Living Wage uplifts, demographic projections and prescribing inflation and represent an increase of just over 2% of the total budget (excl set aside).